Under the right conditions, you can make more by NOT selling your house.

 Two decades ago, businessman Michael Surridge moved to Memphis for a better job, but he decided to keep his home in Springfield, Mo., and add a second career: landlord.
-He hoped for a “modest supplemental income” and kept the property “more for tax advantages than a high profit margin.”
+He hoped for a “modest supplemental income” by renting his home and kept the property “more for tax advantages than a high profit margin.”

 While he’s had his fair share of repairs and even had to evict a tenant, he’s happy with the decision.
 “Long-term and low-maintenance renters made the property more profitable,” Surridge says.
 “The combined property appreciation and tax benefits outperformed what we would have made with equity investments had we sold the property.”